 Hamer WMA is a 4,000-acre area located near Sardis, MS in Panola County.
 The 2006-2007 season marked the third deer season on the area.
 The WMA provides mostly bow hunting opportunity due to its layout of small upland woodlots.
 Man-days decreased slightly when compared to the 2005-2006 season.
-Twenty-pight bucks and 48 does were harvest during the compared to the 2005-2006 season.
 Twenty-eight bucks and 48 does were harvest during the 2006-2007 season.
 Buck harvest decreased by 45% from the 2005-2006 season.
 This was expected due to the large buck harvest (53) during the 2005-2006 season.
 Warmer than average fall and winter temperatures served to decrease deer activity during the daytime.
 Doe weights from the 2006-2007 season decreased for 2.5 and 3.5+ year old classes by 10% when compared to the previous 2 seasons.
 Lactation rates for the previously mentioned age classes decreased by 33% and 48%.
 Older does (3.5+) made up 43% of the total doe harvest which continues to indicate a large deer herd.
 Signs of browse pressure on native vegetation and agricultural crops support this.
-Buck weights and antler measurements increased slightly when compared to the 2005-2006 season.
-Because antler data indicate good potential, more progressive antler regulations have been adopted for the 2007-2008 season on the WMA.
+Buck weights and antler measurements increased slightly when compared to the 2007-2008 season on the WMA.
 A minimum inside spread of 15 inches or a minimum main beam length of 18 inches should protect younger, better quality bucks which should ensure more sightings of better deer in the future.
 A less than favorable acorn crop was offset by winter food plot plantings of clover, wheat, and oats and by the large agricultural fields on the area that were planted in wheat.
 Habitat conditions should continue to improve with large scale prescribed burning.